 3. Flat – where the paying party’s income is below £100 or where they receive certain benefits.

 - The flat rate is £5 but will change to £10 when the scheme is opened to all new applicants.

-4. Nil – where the paying party’s income is below £5, they are under 16 or 16-19 and in full time education up to ‘A’ levels.
+4. Nil – where the paying party’s income is below £5, they are under 16 or 16-19 and in full-time education up to ‘A’ levels.

-Where the paying party has the child or children overnight for 52-103 nights a year there is a reduction of one seventh, for 104 – 155 nights, by two sevenths and for 156 -174 nights, by three sevenths.
+Where the paying party has the child or children overnight for 52-103 nights a year there is a reduction of one-seventh, for 104 – 155 nights, by two sevenths and for 156 -174 nights, by three sevenths.

-In the case of flat rate cases no maintenance will be payable if the child or children stay overnight for 52 nights a year, except where the flat rate applies because the income is £100 or less, in which case shared care is not taken into account.
+In the case of flat rate cases, no maintenance will be payable if the child or children stay overnight for 52 nights a year, except where the flat rate applies because the income is £100 or less, in which case shared care is not taken into account.

-A paying parent can apply for a variation of either the Child Support assessment or Child Maintenance Service assessment where there are certain circumstances which are not taken into account under the standard calculation, such as ‘special expenses’ which are expenses incurred, for example, for the cost of travel or petrol incurred in relation to contact with the child or children, or costs connected with a child they are supporting who has a disability, boarding school fees, payments made to a mortgage, loan or insurance policy in respect of the family home.
+A paying parent can apply for a variation of either the Child Support assessment or Child Maintenance Service assessment where there are certain circumstances which are not taken into account under the standard calculation, such as ‘special expenses’ which are expenses incurred, for example, for the cost of travel or petrol incurred concerning contact with the child or children, or costs connected with a child they are supporting who has a disability, boarding school fees, payments made to a mortgage, loan or insurance policy in respect of the family home.